 Wear personal protective equipment (PPE) when handling swimming pool chemicals.
 Chlorine reacts with moisture in the human body to cause discomfort and injury.
 Bodily moisture such as sweat reacts with chlorine gas to form an acid that burns body tissues.
 Safety goggles, protective gloves and face shields are standard PPE for working with pool chemicals.
 Use a respirator in cases where dust or vapors are present.

-Practical Swimming Pool Chemical Storage Tips
+(Swimming) Pool Chemical Storage Tips From U.S. Chemical Storage

 Store chemicals for pools in a cool, dry location that’s well-ventilated to prevent the buildup of hazardous gases.
 To prevent unauthorized access, always keep pool chemicals in a locked chemical storage building.